RickStrahl/WestWindWebConnection-Documentation/User-Guide/Security/Application-Level-Authentication/UserSecurity-Authentication.md

 cAuthenticatedUser = ""
 ```

-You can specify the Authentication Mode (Basic, UserSecurity), the name of the authentication class if using UserSecurity (defaulting to the stock wwUserSecurity using a Fox UserSecurity table).
-After Authentication is successful the cAuthenticatedUser property is set to the user name and you can optionally access the oUserSecurity object including it's oUser member that contains the user details (username, password, name, admin flag etc.).
+You can specify the Authentication Mode (`Basic`, `UserSecurity`), the name of the authentication class if using not using the default `wwUserSecurity` class with its default `UserSecurity.dbf` FoxPro table.

+After Authentication is successful the `cAuthenticatedUser` property is set to the user name and you can optionally access the `oUserSecurity` object including it's `oUser` member that contains the user details (username, password, name, admin flag etc.).

-The idea is that you can customize the operation of Authentication on your custom Process class.
-You can override the class if necessary to use custom tables or even override the functional behavior.
-For example the WebLog sample does the following in its custom Process class:
+The idea is that you can customize the operation of authentication on your custom Process class.
+You can override the class if necessary to use custom tables or even override the functional behavior to use some other authorization mechanism to verify users.

+For example the WebLog sample does the following in its custom `wwProcess` class:

 ```foxpro
 DEFINE CLASS WebLogProcess AS wwProcess